VrajeshPatel20/Water-Toxicity-Analysis/README.md

 # Water-Toxicity-Analysis

-## Note: The project is under development
+## Note: The project is under development and is not completly uploaded yet

 It starts by mining data from aquagenuity using the API calls with respect to the zip codes of each county in United States.
 Then it cleans the data and performs data visualization to anticipate the toxicity levels in different parts of United States.